Everything We Know About Shania Twain’s New Album, ‘Now’

 Fans are used to hearing pop-country hits, such as “That Don’t Impress Me Much” and “From This Moment On,” from Twain, but her new record will be “diverse,” she says.

 “This album is more diverse than any other album I’ve ever done — not that I’ve done a ton of albums, but it’s the most diverse of the albums I’ve done,” Twain explains.
 “There’s a lot of variety there, but what I’ve learned about myself is, as a songwriter of all the songs, the emotion and the voice ties it all together as one artist.”

-Twain calls this album a growth in “independence,” and though she admits it’s been “a lot of hard work,” she also says it’s “the most fun hard work I’ve ever done so far.”
+Twain calls Now a growth in “independence,” and though she admits it’s been “a lot of hard work,” she also says it’s “the most fun hard work I’ve ever done so far.”

 Though this new album may be different than the others, fans will still recognize Twain as herself — and they’ll hear a lot of rock and country on the record.

 “I do think there will be a contrast there for sure.
 That is already just who I am anyway.
 Even if I was producing it myself I would maintain a level of contrast,” Twain explains.
 “I think that’s why it has worked so well to make the records that I make.
 The rock and country is something I am attracted to so I think that wide, broad spectrum of contrast is going to remain.
 I don’t think I would ever make a straight rock album.
 It just wouldn’t feel right if I didn’t make that blend in there somewhere.”

 Even though this album is coming after some of the darkest experiences of Twain’s life, don’t worry about it being a downer.
 She says, “It is a more soulful approach to my songwriting than I’ve probably ever allowed myself to have before.
 It’s fun music, too.
 I like to stay positive.
 I’ll make sure that I do some things on there that make you feel good and happy as well.
 I’m having a lot of fun.”.